tillitis/tkey-verification/README.md

 [tkey-verify(1)](doc/tkey-verify.1) and
 [tkey-verification(1)](doc/tkey-verification.1)

-## Creating the vendor's public keys file
+## Creating the vendor's public key(s)

-The vendor's public key is built into the tkey-verification binary from a text file.
+The vendor's public key is built into the tkey-verification binary.
+Look for `VendorPubKeys` in `internal/data/data.go`.

 For each public key, the tag and hash digest of the device app used when extracting the public key is also provided.
 The signing server